United Nations Children's Fund

 ADINATH LANE

-Hello!, My name is Adi (he/him/his), and I am beyond thrilled to be your Chair for one of the FIRST UNICEF committees on the collegiate circuit!
-I was born in Delhi and raised in the South Bay, and I’m a fourth-year student at UC Berkeley studying Public Health and Immunology.
-Our committee topics are ones that Sameera and I both care deeply about, so we’re currently hard at work to make your committee experience as compelling and informative as possible--and what better place to host it than the birthplace of the United Nations in San Francisco?
+ChairHello hello hello!
+My name is Adi (he/him/his), and I am beyond thrilled to be one of your Chairs for UCBMUN XXX: UNICEF!
+I’m a fourth-year student at UC Berkeley studying Public Health as well as Immunology, so our topics are ones that Sameera and I care deeply about.
+I was never a part of Model United Nations in high school, but I’m so happy that I joined UC Berkeley’s MUN team in my freshman spring semester—the friends, memories, and growth I’ve experienced through my time with the club have been incredible.
 This will be the 10th double-delegate GA I’ve been involved in, having both competed and staffed with the UCBMUN team for seven semesters.
-I have also served as the conference’s USG and Secretary-General over its last two iterations, so I’m incredibly excited to end things off with a fantastic final conference–I GUARANTEE that you’re going to have a blast at UCBMUN XXX!
-See you soon, Adinath Paul Wayne Lane Chair, United Nations Children's Fund (UNICEF)
+I have also served as a USG and the conference’s Secretary-General over its last two iterations, so I’m incredibly excited to end my time with the club with a fantastic final conference–I GUARANTEE that you’re going to have a blast at UCBMUN XXX!

 ADINATH LANE